EkarshaSumajK/Employee-Task-Tracker/README.md

 - Provides CRUD operations for tasks
 - Calculates aggregate statistics
 - Manages task status filtering
-- Persists data to localStorage
+- Persists data to localStorage using manual `useState`/`useEffect` for stability
+- Optimized with `useMemo` and `useCallback` to prevent unnecessary re-renders

 #### `useAuth`
 Authentication management: